Period pain can be bad. Excruciatingly, unforgivably, even-worse-than-the-remake-of-Jumanji bad.

 In this Italian study, 40 women (ages 18-40) were carefully selected in order to examine the effectiveness of cholecalciferol (a type of Vitamin D) on menstrual pain relief.
 All patients reported experiencing at least four consecutive painful periods in the last six months.
 Additional requirements for the patients were that they are all healthy and that none of them had taken any medications or dietary supplements of any kind six months prior to enrollment.

 The patients were split into two groups of 20.
 One group was given a single dose of cholecalciferol five days prior to the expected beginning of their period, while the other was given a placebo.
+The result?

 The Vitamin D group showed a significantly greater decrease in pain, compared to the placebo group, during the entire two-month duration of the study.